 If symptoms worsen, or do not go away after 14 days talk to your doctor.

-If anyone accidentally swallows some: If you accidentally swallow any gel, rinse out the mouth and contact your doctor, or nearest hospital, as soon as possible.
+If you accidentally swallow any Ibuprofen 10% Gel: If you accidentally swallow any gel, rinse out the mouth and contact your doctor, or nearest hospital, as soon as possible.
 Take your medicine and this leaflet with you.

 Do not store above 25°C.